 An Explanation of Fed Tapering and Its Impact on the Markets

-Tapering refers to the winding down of certain activities by the Central Bank.
-The Federal Reserve implemented a program to buy assets such as those with long-term maturities, including mortgage-backed securities, to help bring down interest rates.
+Tapering in the financial world refers to the winding down of certain activities by a central bank.
+One program that has seen tapering in recent years is the Federal Reserve's purchase of assets such as those with long-term maturities, including mortgage-backed securities, to help bring down interest rates.

 This program, called quantitative easing, was put in place in response to the 2007 financial crisis to get banks comfortable with lending money again.
 The Fed announced that once it saw a favorable impact on inflation and employment, it would taper its buying program, reducing its purchases each month.